symfony/symfony-docs/controller/error_pages.rst

 ============================

-In Symfony applications, all errors are treated as exceptions, no matter if they are just a 404 Not Found error or a fatal error triggered by throwing some exception in your code.
+In Symfony applications, all errors are treated as exceptions, no matter if they are a 404 Not Found error or a fatal error triggered by throwing some exception in your code.

 In the :ref:`development environment <configuration-environments>`, Symfony catches all the exceptions and displays a special **exception page**